griffbr/BubbleNets/generate_labels/README.md

 ```

 ### Demo
-Just run ``./train_osvos_models.py`` with TensorFlow sourced.
+Just run ``./gen_seg_performance_labels.py`` with TensorFlow sourced.
-This will train all of the OSVOS segmentation models used in the paper.
+This will generate new, frame-specific performance labels (like those used to train BubbleNets in our paper).
-Results will be dated and added to the ``./results`` folder.
+New labels are saved in the ``./labels`` folder.

 __Generating Training Labels:__ We generate a training label y for each frame, which represents the segmentation performance associated with selecting that frame for annotation.
 ![alt text](https://github.com/griffbr/BubbleNets/blob/master/figure/label_generation.jpg "Generating Training Labels")